 Patagonia Women's Refugio Backpack 26L

-Custom tailored for a woman’s torso, this pack carries everything you expect from the classic Refugio, with a modified harness and back panel for comfort.
+Custom tailored for a woman’s torso, this pack carries everything you expect from the classic Refugio but in more comfort.

-- Front organization compartment has all the right pockets for managing cords and accessories
+- The front organizational compartment has all the pockets you need for managing cords and electronic accessories

-- Front stash pocket is just right for tickets or other small items you want close at hand
+- The front stash pocket is just right for bus tickets or other small items you want to keep close at hand

-- Two large water-bottle pockets stretch to fit your favorite vessel
+- Two large water-bottle pockets stretch to fit your favorite vessel; they’re also handy for carrying a hat and gloves or wet or muddy gear

-- Ultrasoft yet highly breathable mesh at back panel and shoulder harness
+- Highly breathable airflow mesh on the back panel and shoulder harness provides all-day carrying comfort

 - 601 g (1 lb.
 5.2 oz.)